vinmugambi/vinmugambi.github.io/content/blog/create-pdf-documents-using-react-js.md

 Here, we create a table/grid like structure using the CSS flex box.

 <sink>
 To make the width of the children of a flex element equal we set the flex property on each child `flex: 1 1 0%`.
-Robin Rendle's article <a href="https://css-tricks.com/understanding-flex-grow-flex-shrink-and-flex-basis">Understanding flex-grow, flex-shrink, and flex-basis</a> is my best reference for the CSS <code>flex</code> property.
+To deeply understand the <code>flex</code> property consider reading Robin Rendle's article <a href="https://css-tricks.com/understanding-flex-grow-flex-shrink-and-flex-basis">Understanding flex-grow, flex-shrink, and flex-basis</a>
 </sink>

 We use `Object.assign()` to combine styles, mimicking what we would do if we were using a CSS utility library.